vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

    private RestaurantApplicationService subject = new RestaurantApplicationService(restaurantRepositoryPort)

-   def "When retrieving the menu we expect the menu is composed from all Restaurants available in the repository"() {
+   def "When retrieving the menu we expect the menu is composed of all Restaurants available in the repository"() {
       given:
          def restaurantOne = new Restaurant("New York", ["pizza"]) def restaurantTwo = new Restaurant("Washington DC", ["spaghetti"])